 Split keyboards also address ulnar deviation by allowing you to “splay” (aka rotate) the two key modules, allowing the wrists to remain straight even though the elbows may be bent or rotated out.

 Which posture is right for you will depend.
 Just make sure you get a keyboard that allows for both splay and separation.
 Learn more

 Another reason split keyboards are comfortable is that they can address what ergonomists call forearm pronation.

 A conventional keyboard is flat, so typing on it requires the palms to rotate face down to meet the keys, which pronates the forearm and wrists.

 Sustained forearm pronation increases pressure on the forearm muscles and surrounding tissues, reducing blood circulation which can lead to fatigue and injury.
 The only way to address forearm pronation is to elevate the thumb side of your hand when typing by “tenting” the two key modules in the middle.

 Research shows even a moderately tented keyboard can reduce the pain associated with forearm pronation.
 The optimal tenting angle will depend on your individual physiology, so make sure you choose a keyboard with adjustable, not fixed, tenting capabilities.

-The other “hidden” benefit of using a split keyboard is that it creates prime real estate on your desktop for a pointing device, a numeric keypad, a smartphone or tablet, documents, or even a snack.
+The other “hidden” benefit of using a split keyboard is that it creates prime real estate on your desktop for a pointing device, a numeric keypad, a smartphone, or tablet, documents, or even a snack.
 If you are an artist, you’re going to love having your tablet easily accessible between the keyboard.
 If you have broad shoulders or small laptop, you might be tempted to place the laptop between the modules but keep in mind that the screen height won’t be optimal.